How to calculate food cost percentage for your restaurant

 • Control your margins and optimize your costs;

-💡According to Lighspeed, the formula for calculating the ideal food cost is: total ingredient cost / total food sales.
+💡According to Lighspeed, the formula for calculating the ideal food cost percentage is: total ingredient cost / total food sales.

 This formula should enable you to set the prices of your dishes.

-Example: your new à la carte dessert, a chocolate cake, costs you €1.80 to make per portion.
+Example: your new dessert, a pecan pie, costs you $1.80 to make per portion.

-If you want to achieve a food cost of 30%, then the selling price should be €6 per share (1.80 divided by 0.30).
+If you want to achieve a food cost of 30%, then the selling price should be $6 per share (1.80 divided by 0.30).

-If you want to achieve a food cost of 40%, then the selling price should be €4.50.
+If you want to achieve a food cost of 40%, then the selling price should be $4.50.

 For example:

-• High demand for a dish (the food cost is high, but is offset by enormous customer demand and a strong value proposition.
+• High demand for a dish (the cost is high, but is offset by enormous customer demand and a strong value proposition.
 For example: a starter based on foie gras);

-Best practices for optimizing your food costs
+Best practices for optimizing your food cost percentage

 • Estimate the portion of food cost intended solely for team meals and remove it;